mcmeister/music_assistant/README.md

+Soon here will be something more specific.
+Cheers!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mcmeister/music_bot/edit/master/README.md) to maintain and preview the content for your website in Markdown files.